ADA-GWU/2024-a2-cicd-ShamsiyyaAlakbarova/README.md

 Application is running on port 8080.
 Set up is DONE!<br></p>

 <h2>3.Run the Tests</h2>
+<p>In order to run the tests you should be inside webtest-master directory.
+You can press run buttons, or use Ctrl + Shift + f10.</p>
 <h3>1) Unit Tests.
 UnitTests class.</h3>
 <p>1.
 The number of courses shall correspond to the added courses<br>
 2. The total credits shall correspond to the sum of the added credits<br>